 Neuropsychologists specialize in cognitive psychology and science.
 Neuropsychology resembles forensic and clinical psychology.
-The following are specialties within this field:

 The following are typical responsibilities of neuropsychologists:

-Assessing and assisting people recovering from strokes
+- Assessing and assisting people recovering from strokes

-Administering brain scans and other neurocognitive tests
+- Administering brain scans and other neurocognitive tests

-Consulting with pharmaceutical companies that develop drugs affecting the central nervous system
+- Consulting with pharmaceutical companies that develop drugs affecting the central nervous system

-Providing expert testimony during court trials
+- Providing expert testimony during court trials

 Neuropsychologists also conduct research to determine the link between behavior and the brain.
 To determine this link, they utilize lab animals and evaluate people.